In honor of the anniversary of Alex Coumbis' loss on Jan 18th, 1944, I have added a new page under 'Home/U-126' to the website.

 Braid Fell rises from sea level to a height of 771 feet (235m), the summit (center of Blue Circle in map below) being just a third of a mile from the south side of the road near a concrete hut.
 Much of the fell is heavy grassland and is described in several sources as ‘moorland’.
 It appears more like a grassy plateau from the road with slight rises and dips, but you can see the bomb craters are all water-filled.

 At first, I was under the impression that the fell was just a big round hill and that the crash occurred on the southern slope, which made sense with the aircraft hitting a momentary air pocket.
-But the crash occurred on the southeast side of the road, at a higher elevation than the road at approximately 660 feet (201m).
-It lies in a broad flat saddle (perhaps part of the Balker Moor) between Braid Fell’s peak and that of Cairnscarrow at 751 feet (229m).
+But the crash occurred on the southeast side of the road, 50 feet higher than the elevation of the road itself at approximately 660 feet (201m).
+It lies in a broad flat saddle (perhaps part of the Balker Moor) between Braid Fell’s peak and that of Cairnscarrow at 751 feet (229m) some 2 miles (3.2km) to the southeast.
 The plateau doesn’t start to drop off significantly until after Cairnscarrow.
+In the topographical map below, you can see how relatively flat the terrain is, especially south of the road (Yellow double-dashed line), compared to the west side as it rises from the shores of Loch Ryan.
+Each pale brown line represents a change of 10 feet (3m) in elevation.

 Remarkably, in April of 2009 and June of 2021 a couple intrepid Google Street View cars ventured up the road and today you can take a virtual drive up the fell past the landmarks I mention below and get a 360° view.
 Many of the images I’ve include here were captured from these Google surveys.